kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.setStudySessionData`

-**Deprecated - if you just want to write into the study session, this function is not what you want**.
-This function sets the study session data and **sends it back to the JATOS server**.
-If you want to write something into the study session, just write into the [`jatos.studySessionData`](jatos.js-Reference.html#studys-session-data) variable.
+**If you want to just write into the study session, this function is not what you need.** If you want to write something into the study session, just write into the [`jatos.studySessionData`](jatos.js-Reference.html#studys-session-data) object.

 Posts Study Session data to the JATOS server.
-This function is called automatically in the end of a component's life cycle (it's called by all jatos.js functions that end a component).
-So unless you want to store the session data during a component run yourself, **it's not necessary to call this function manually**.
+This function sets the study session data and **sends it to the JATOS server for safe storage**.
+This is done automatically whenever a component finishes.
+But sometimes it is necessary to trigger this manually, e.g. in a very long-running component one might want to store the session intermediately.
 It offers callbacks, either as parameters or via a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise), to signal success or failure in the transfer.

 * _@param {object} sessionData_ - object to be submitted
 * _@param {optional function} onSuccess_ - Function to be called after this function is finished